alimeshkat/hack-to-kotlin/recipes/non-blocking/1-intro/Recipe.md

 ### Spring WebFlux

-So in short why we want to use Spring WebFlux:
+In short why we want to use Spring WebFlux:

-- It implements the Reactive Streams which offers a standard for asynchronous stream processing with non-blocking back pressure.
+- It implements the `Reactive Streams` specification which offers a standard for asynchronous stream processing with non-blocking back pressure
-- It runs on servers such as Netty, Undertow, and Servlet 3.1+ containers.
+- It runs on industry standard servers such as Netty, Undertow, and Servlet 3.1+ containers
 - It supports Kotlin Coroutines!
+More about this in the next paragraph

-### Coroutines
+### An introduction to Coroutines

+So, what is Kotlin coroutine?
 *"A coroutine is an instance of suspendable computation.
 It is conceptually similar to a thread, in the sense that it takes a block of code to run that works concurrently with the rest of the code.